 First, however, they gave their long-lost relative a name: "Lucy."

 This discovery came in 1974, catapulting Lucy from forgotten fossil to worldwide celebrity.
 Scientists only found about 40 percent of her skeleton, but it was enough to tell a game-changing story about human evolution.
-And that story is not a quick read: Even today, 42 years after Lucy re-emerged from the Awash Valley, scientists are still making headlines with secrets they learn from her bones.
+And that story is not a quick read: Even today, decades after Lucy re-emerged from the Awash Valley, scientists are still making headlines with secrets they learn from her bones.

 Here are a few interesting facts you may not know about Lucy, from groundbreaking revelations about her life to random trivia about her name(s):